dalirnet/wmac/README.md

 > WiFi MAC Address Controller for Huawei EchoLife GPON Terminal

 A native macOS application built with SwiftUI that provides an intuitive interface to manage WiFi access control through MAC address filtering on Huawei EchoLife GPON Terminal routers.

----
+This app uses SSH to communicate with your router and requires macOS 13.0 or later.

 ## Features

-- 📱 Native macOS app with SwiftUI
+- 📱 Native SwiftUI interface
-- 🔐 MAC address filtering management
-- 🔧 Direct configuration of GPON Terminal
 - ⚡ Lightweight and fast
-- ✨ Clean, modern interface

-## Requirements

-- macOS 13.0 (Ventura) or later
-- Huawei EchoLife GPON Terminal with SSH access

 ---